← All claims

 2023 · Aging (Albany)

-in-vitro supports moderate Chemical cocktails mimic OSK to reverse cellular-aging markers and restore youthful transcriptome in human cells; non-genetic route
+in-vitro supports low Chemical cocktails mimic OSK to reverse cellular-aging markers and restore youthful transcriptome in human cells; non-genetic route

 Macip